 Here's another page I found on creating that video for your sound file.
 That is not my page so give them credit for this.

-I found the quickest way for me to share the file was to uploaded to the cloud and share it from there.
+I found the quickest way for me to share the file was to uploaded it to the cloud and share it from there.
 This allowed me to skip the video making process.
 I can't post that to youtube but that's fine.

 The other time I needed to make a sound file was to use in my car radio.
 I needed two files in order to tune the amp to my speakers.
 That's a whole other process, but works great if you have a nice matched pair and it's less likely for you to ruin your nice speaker set.